msteffan/fundamentals/01_chapter/03_quiz.md

 > line of your command line.

 `$` indicates that:
-- [ ] That the computer is unresponsive
+- [ ] The computer is unresponsive
-- [ ] That the user is ready to go to lunch
+- [ ] The user is ready to go to lunch
 - [ ] It's the equivalent of the Spinning Beach Ball of Death
-- [x] That the computer is awaiting user input
+- [x] The computer is awaiting user input

 > Not quite.
 >